patrickmineault/automated-brain-explanations/readme.md

 </details>
 <br>

-and three ML papers (for a simple scikit-learn interface to use these, see the [imodelsX library](https://github.com/csinva/imodelsX)):
+**This repo also contains code for experiments in three ML papers** (for a simple scikit-learn interface to use these, see [imodelsX](https://github.com/csinva/imodelsX)):
 <details>
 <summary>Augmenting interpretable models with large language models during training (<a href="https://www.nature.com/articles/s41467-023-43713-1">Singh et al. 2023, Nature communications</a>)
 </summary>